A History of 23 Fd Bty, 2/15 Fd Regt

 Amalgamation into 22 Fd Bty

-For some time 22 Bty operated out of both Baxter and Dandenong depots, before consolidating into the new Multi-User Depot (MUD) in Doveton.
+For some time 22 Bty operated out of both Baxter and Dandenong depots, before consolidating into the new Multi-User Depot (MUD) in Doveton in 2002.
 The Robinsons Road depot was handed over to the Vic Dept of Education, although Army and Airforce Cadets still operate out of the depot.

 This section is a summary of the key postings to the Bty from sources such as Cascabel.